-***The MAPS Program conducts patient safety observations at the Ronald Reagan UCLA Medical Center according to the UCLA Hospital System Policies and Procedures Infection Control***
+The MAPS Program conducts patient safety observations at the Ronald Reagan UCLA Medical Center and UCLA Santa Monica Hospital in accordance with the UCLA Hospital System Policies and Procedures Infection Control.

 Project MAPS Overview

 Project MAPS is an initiative by the Department of Patient Affairs, on request of Hospital and Nursing leadership at the UCLA Medical Center, and as a part of UCLA’s continuous effort to improve patient safety and the quality of care.
 MAPS has quantifiable audit tools that measure performance in clinical processes.
 Performance measurement represents what is done and how it is done.
 The goal is to accurately understand the basis for current performance so that better results can be achieved through focused improvement actions.

 “To facilitate improvement of patient safety by observing clinical processes at UCLA Medical Center and provide highly reliable feedback to the leadership and management of UCLA healthcare.”

 Safety & U.S. Healthcare